telerik/blazor-docs/components/barcodes/barcode/overview.md

 ### BarcodeBorder parameters

-The following `BarcodeBorder` parameters enable you to customize the appearance of the Blazor Barcode border:
+The nested `BarcodeBorder` tag exposes parameters that enable you to customize the appearance of the Blazor Barcode border:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |